umitanuki/kmeans-postgresql/README.md

 kmeans-postgresql
 =================

-This modules implements k-means classification algorithm in PostgreSQL.
+This module implements k-means classification algorithm in PostgreSQL.
 It is a truely user-defined window function out of builtin functions, written in C.

-This module is designed for PostgreSQL 8.4+
+Designed for PostgreSQL 8.4+

+Hitoshi Harada